Phoenix2k/discbot/.github/ISSUE_TEMPLATE/bug_report.md

 ## Description

-A clear and concise description of what the bug is.
+Description of what the bug is.

 ## Steps to reproduce